SimonFJ20/courses/compiler/chapter_2.md

 }
 ```

-The former is shorter the latter is more readable.
+The former is shorter, the latter is more readable.

 ## 2.9 Testing